Westwood Cross

-Westwood Cross is a British, open, pedestrianised shopping centre at Westwood, Kent.
-It opened in 2005, and since 2008 has incorporated a casino, cinema and bingo hall.
+Westwood Cross is an open, pedestrianised shopping centre located at Westwood, Kent, England.
+It opened in 2005, and since 2008 has incorporated a casino, bowling alley cinema and bingo hall.

 History

-Westwood Cross is situated on the former Haine Hospital site, which closed in June 1997 and was demolished in 2003.
+Westwood Cross is situated on the site of the former Haine Hospital, which closed in June 1997 and was demolished in 2003.
 Construction required filling of a 10 metre deep railway cutting.

-Developers claimed the 2005 Westwood Cross created 1,500 jobs in the Broadstairs area.
+Developers claimed that Westwood Cross created 1,500 jobs in the Broadstairs area.

 Kent County Council's decision to allow a 2008 expansion including leisure and gambling facilities was controversial.
 Church leaders said its location was tempting people who had never gambled before to give it a go.
 The scheme was eventually approved by the House of Lords.

 In 2010, additional retail outlets were created by conversion of a former adjoining Wickes store.

 A 2015 car park collapse beneath the Westwood Cross Primark store revealed underground tunnels believed to have been constructed during World War I training exercises.
 Researchers suggested they were subsequently used as air raid shelters for servicemen at Haine Hospital, and then sealed up.

 Kent Police put a 48 hour dispersal order on Westwood Cross in 2022 to control anti-social behaviour.
 The extra police powers were introduced after reports of teens abusing shop staff, shoplifting and nuisance scooter issues.